-We reported negative cash flow from operations for the year ended June 30, 2015.
-It is anticipated that we will continue to report negative operating cash flow in future periods, likely until one or more of its mineral properties are placed into production.
+We reported negative cash flow from operations for the year ended June 30, 2016.
+It is anticipated that we will continue to report negative operating cash flow in future periods, likely until one or more of our mineral properties generate recurring revenues from being placed into production.